 Have you involved the families in Story Massage too?

 I am just starting a home learning project to Raise Early Attainment in Literacy and planning on delivering some 1:1 training with certain families in the New Year.
 I think some children would really benefit from sharing Story Massage in the home setting too, very exciting!

-Tell us about your work with the local mainstream school.
+Tell us about your work with the local mainstream school

-Children from a mainstream nursery joined us for some of our story massage sessions last year which was wonderful to observe and be a part of.
+Children from a mainstream nursery joined us for some of our story massage sessions last year which was amazing to observe and be a part of.
 They took it in turns to massage each other and even made up their own rhymes and stories to do with the children from our setting.
 It was a wonderfully inclusive session and lovely to see all the children playing and involved together.

 Do you have some examples of Sensory Stories that you have written?

 The techniques are so simple to remember and use which makes it easy to write your own short sensory stories.
 Here is one that I wrote for Gaurav about a windy day.

 Gaurav went to the park with his mummy.
 (The Walk)

 It was a very windy day.
 (The Wave)

 The trees were blowing in the wind.
 (The Wave)